The Secrets Within 11-14

 How can we explore the unexplored?

 Learners design a robot to navigate and collect data in challenging environments.
-They generate ideas, identify key features for safety, functionality, and data collection, and justify their design choices using scientific knowledge and evidence.
+They generate multiple ideas, identify key features for safety, functionality, and data collection, and justify their design choices using scientific knowledge and evidence.
 Learners create a detailed design specification and final annotated design.

 How can we create and improve a robot capable of safely exploring hidden places?